 Rats and mice can transmit diseases such as Leptospirosis, Toxoplasmosis, Salmonella, even Lyme disease, Hantavirus, and rat-bite fever.

 Additional dangers of having rodents in your restaurant are property damage, contamination, additional pest infestation – fleas, ticks, mites.
-Contamination of the premise with their urine and droppings is also a problem.
+Contamination of the premises with their urine and droppings is also a problem.
 They can gnaw electrical cords and cause problems for appliances.

 Read more about rats facts.